*This article is for informational purposes only. It is not legal advice. TimeshareExitCompanies.com is not a law firm.

 The process of getting rid of your timeshare can vary depending on the type of timeshare you own, its location, whether the timeshare is paid in full or not and the date in which you originally purchased the timeshare.
 If you purchased the timeshare recently, like within the last week or two, it’s strongly encouraged that you look in to something called a rescission period.

 Most states grant you the right to “rescind” your timeshare purchase within a certain number of days after purchase, usually one or two weeks.
 This means you can legally cancel the timeshare contract, no questions asked.
 All you need to do is send the resort, via certified mail, a letter stating that you’d like to rescind your purchase within the rescission period time frame.
+Follow the instructions in the documents you received when you purchased the timeshare for exact instructions.
 The resort must comply with your request by law.
 Check with the state in which you purchased the timeshare to see if you’re still eligible for this timeshare cancellation option.

 Unfortunately, most of you reading this article likely don’t qualify for the state’s recission option.
 No worries!
 You still have options.
 Your best option is to try and sell the timeshare on the resale market for $1.

 Despite what you may read online, it’s not impossible to sell a timeshare.
 Before hiring an attorney to help you cancel the contract, why not try advertising the timeshare for sale on websites such as Craigslist, Ebay, Myresortnetwork.com, tug2.com and Redweek.com?
 Craigslist is free, and all the other sites have a low up-front fee to advertise the timeshare for sale.
 It may take some time, but selling the timeshare, even for $1 is always going to be a better value than hiring an attorney to attempt to cancel the contract for you.
 We’d suggest signing up to all sites for a faster sale and offering to pay for the closing costs of the sale.